 Richard Bolitho was born on 19 January 1920 in Derry city, in Ireland*.
 His father William Bolitho was a commercial traveller in the seed business, originally from Cornwall.
 He had stayed on in Ireland after meeting and marrying a local woman, Jane Cuthbertson, the daughter of a land steward.
 Richard was an only child.

-In 1927 the family moved to England where they bought a hotel in Kimberley, Nottinghamshire.
-Richard moved in with his aunt Emily who owned a fruit and vegetable shop in the town.
+In 1927 the family moved to England, first to Roose in Cumberland, where Richard attended the local school.
+The family then bought a hotel in Kimberley, Nottinghamshire.
+Richard moved in with his aunt Emily, who owned a fruit and vegetable shop in the town.
 He was educated at the local Church Hill School and then won a scholarship to the nearby Heanor Secondary School (later Heanor Grammar School) in 1931.
-He joined the RAF in 1940, but wasn’t selected for aircrew training until early in 1942.
+He joined the RAF in 1940, but wasn’t selected for aircrew training until early in 1942

 After qualifying as an air gunner, he was posted to an operational training unit, where he crewed up with Max Stephenson, Floyd Wile, Don Hopkinson and Albert Garshowitz.
 The five were then selected for heavy bomber training and John Kinnear and Frank Garbas were added to the crew.